Tsum Valley Trek Permit Cost & Regulations (Updated 2025)

 Only after the year 2008, the Government of Nepal opened this trekking trail while classifying it as a restricted area.
 As a result, you will need to navigate a series of special permits and government regulations to gain entry.
 If you are planning of walking through this sacred valley in 2025, you mustunderstand the latest permit costs and trekking rules.

-What makes the Tsum Valley Trek truly special is its deep spirituality.
-Also known as the “Valley of Happiness,” Tsum is a sacred pilgrimage site for Tibetan Buddhists and the ancestral homeland of the Tsumba people.
+The Tsum Valley Trek stands out as one of Nepal’s most spiritually enriching and culturally immersive trekking experiences.
+Known as the “Valley of Happiness,” Tsum is a sacred destination for Tibetan Buddhists and the ancestral homeland of the indigenous Tsumba people.

 Permits Required For The Tsum Valley Trek In 2025